Mnpn/MnpnBot/README.md

 Each of these are required.

-You can run MnpnBot with `ruby main.rb`, after you have entered your bot token in `token.txt`
+You can run MnpnBot with `ruby main.rb`, after you have entered your bot token in `token.txt`, placed in the same directory.

-# Support
-If you need any help, you can find me (Mnpn#5043) and contributors on [this server](https://discord.gg/Ww74Xjh).

-# Contributing
-Any bugs or issues can be posted in the [Support Guild](https://discord.gg/Ww74Xjh) or on [GitHub](https://github.com/Mnpn03/MnpnBot).